 Many Lyme symptoms, such as fatigue, cognitive impairment, joint pain, poor sleep, mood problems, muscle pain, and neurological presentations also occur in other diseases.
 Hence, Lyme disease symptoms significantly overlap those of chronic fatigue, fibromyalgia, rheumatoid arthritis, multiple sclerosis, Parkinson’s disease, ALS, depression, and Alzheimer’s disease.
 Many Lyme patients report being misdiagnosed with a different condition before being properly diagnosed with Lyme disease.

 Headache, facial paralysis like Bell’s palsy, tingling of the nose, cheek, face, stiff neck, sore throat, swollen glands, heightened allergic sensitivities, twitching of facial/other muscles, jaw pain, stiffness (like TMJ), changes in smell, and taste.

 Upset stomach (nausea, vomiting), irritable bladder, unexplained weight loss or gain.
 Loss of appetite, anorexia.

-Mood swings, irritability, agitation, depression and anxiety, personality changes, ADD/ADHD, malaise, aggressive behavior / impulsiveness, suicidal thoughts, overemotional reactions, crying easily, disturbed sleep: too much, too little, difficulty falling or staying asleep, suspiciousness, paranoia, hallucinations, feeling as though you are losing your mind, obsessive-compulsive behavior, bipolar disorder/manic, behavior, schizophreniclike state, including hallucinations.
+Mood swings, irritability, agitation, depression, anxiety, personality changes, ADD, ADHD, malaise, aggressive behavior, impulsiveness, suicidal thoughts, overemotional reactions, crying easily, disturbed sleep (too much, too little, difficulty falling or staying asleep), suspiciousness, paranoia, hallucinations, feeling as though you are losing your mind, obsessive-compulsive behavior, bipolar disorder, manic, behavior, or a schizophrenic like state, including hallucinations.

 Unexplained menstrual pain, irregularity, reproduction problems, miscarriage, premature birth, extreme PMS symptoms.